 - liver disease

-In cases of severe nail splits, a person may need to see their healthcare provider.
+In cases of severe nail splits, a person may need to see a healthcare professional.

 They may need to remove the nail completely.
 They may also need to stitch the nail bed.
 If possible, they may reattach the nail using either stitches or glue.

-A person should contact their healthcare provider if they notice any of the following symptoms, as they may require additional medical treatment:
+A person should contact a healthcare professional if they notice any of the following symptoms, as they may require additional medical treatment: